Applying aid optimization beyond prediction

 NUMBER OF RECIPIENTS FOR THE FOOD SECURITY PACK

-In response to increasing food insecurity, exacerbated by COVID-19, Zambia is tripling the reach of its Food Security Program.
+In response to increasing food insecurity exacerbated by COVID-19, Zambia tripled the reach of its Food Security Program.

 Research